 While none of these aforementioned symptoms are exclusive to thyroid disease, if you are experiencing some of them you might want to consult a doctor and run some tests.
 Furthermore, many people with thyroid issues turn to chiropractic care for help to relieve their neck and muscle pain.
 Indeed, those with thyroid issues typically have several musculoskeletal complaints, including headaches, back pain caused by obesity, and poor recovery from muscle injury.
 Therefore, hands-on chiropractic care can help them feel better overall.

-Dr. Chris Barker at New City Chiropractic of Lakeland, Florida, helps people with thyroid issues– please call the office at 863-940-3444 to make an appointment to discuss your problems and see what can be done to alleviate your associated pain through chiropractic care.
+Dr. Justin Bergin at New City Chiropractic of Lakeland, Florida, helps people with thyroid issues– please call the office at 863-940-3444 to make an appointment to discuss your problems and see what can be done to alleviate your associated pain through chiropractic care.